 Action Level (AL) Public Health Coal 90th Percentile Value Sites Exceeding AL / Number of Sites AL Violation?
-Typical Source of Contaminant Lead (ppb) 15 0.2 ND 0/20 No Corrosion of Household Plumbing Copper (ppm) 1.3 0.3 0.162 0/20 No Corrosion of Household Plumbing
+Typical Source of Contaminant Lead (ppb) 15 0.2 ND 0/20 No Corrosion of Household Plumbing Copper (ppm) 1.3 0.3 0.087 0/20 No Corrosion of Household Plumbing

-Twenty residences were tested for lead and copper at-the-tap during 2018.
+Twenty residences were tested for lead and copper at-the-tap during 2022.
 Lead was not detected in any sample.
-Copper was detected in 14 samples but none exceeded the action level.
+Copper was detected in 3 samples but none exceeded the action level.

 The regulatory action level is the concentration of lead or copper which, if exceeded in more than ten percent of the homes tested, triggers treatment or other requirements that a water system must follow.

-In 2018, one school submitted a request to be sampled for lead.
-Click Here for more information on school lead testing.
+In 2022, no school submitted a request to be sampled for lead.